physionetchallenges/physionetchallenges.github.io/2021/faq/index.md

 <a name="collaborate"></a> __Can I collaborate with another team from the 2020 Challenge?__

 Yes, as long as no one from either team competes in a different team.

+<a name="license"></a>__For the license, can we make it open source but restrict to non-commercial use?__

+Yes, the philosophy of the Challenge is to encourage researchers to make their code free to use for research.
+We hope that companies will approach you to license the code, too!
+If you do not specify any license, then we will assume that the license is the BSD 3-Clause License.

+## <a name="Labels_Scores"></a> Labels and scores

 <a name="labels"></a> __Why don't you merge PVC, VEB, and VPB labels?__